 ACTION DELIVERABLE TIMELINE RESPONSIBILITY 1.
 Establish and maintain mutually Meet with local Aboriginal and Torres Strait Islander stakeholders and organisations to develop guiding principles for future engagement.
 March, 2025 RAP chair, Senior Manager, Corporate Affairs, Deputy CFO beneficial relationships with Aboriginal and Torres Strait Islander Develop and implement an engagement plan to work with Aboriginal and Torres Strait Islander stakeholders and organisations.
 December, 2026 Senior Manager, Corporate Affairs stakeholders and organisations.
 Encourage participation from local Aboriginal and Torres Strait Islander stakeholders in our Community Liaison Group.
-December, 2026 Senior Manager, Corporate Affairs S Circulate Reconciliation Australia's NRW resources and reconciliation materials to our staff.
-May 2025 and May 2026 ESG Manager RELATIONSHI RAP Working Group members to participate in an external NRW event.
+December, 2026 Senior Manager, Corporate Affairs PS Circulate Reconciliation Australia's NRW resources and reconciliation materials to our staff.
+May 2025 and May 2026 ESG Manager RELATIONSHIPS RAP Working Group members to participate in an external NRW event.
 27 May - 3 June 2025 and 2026 RAP Champion 2.
-Build Encourage and support staff and senior leaders to participate in at least one external event to recognise and celebrate NRW.
-27 May - 3 June 2025 and 2026 RAP Champion relationships through celebrating National Reconciliation Organise at least one NRW event each year.
+Build RELATI Encourage and support staff and senior leaders to participate in at least one external event to recognise and celebrate NRW.
+27 May - 3 June 2025 and 2026 relationships through celebrating National Reconciliation Organise at least one NRW event each year.
 May 2025 and May 2026 ESG Manager Week (NRW).
 Register all our NRW events on Reconciliation Australia's NRW website.
 May 2025 and May 2026 ESG Manager Research and connect with local National Reconciliation Week activities and determine how PON can best contribute.
 May 2025 and May 2026 RAP Champion Deliver staff presentation on what NRW means to PON.
 May 2025 and May 2026 RAP Champion

-Develop and implement a staff engagement strategy to raise awareness of reconciliation across our workforce.
+RELATIONSHIPS Develop and implement a staff engagement strategy to raise awareness of reconciliation across our workforce.
 December, 2026 ESG Manager Communicate our commitment to reconciliation publicly.
-December, 2025 ESG Manager 3.
+December, 2025 3.
 Promote reconciliation through our sphere of influence.
 Explore opportunities to positively influence our external stakeholders to drive reconciliation outcomes.
-December, 2026 ESG Manager ATIONSHIPS Collaborate with RAP organisations and other like-minded organisations to develop innovative approaches to advance reconciliation.
-December, 2025 ESG Manager RELATIO Attend local RAP events, such as RAP launches in the region, to further promote and partner with other RAP organisations December, 2025 RAP Champion, General Counsel, ESG Manager ce nti- ntion Conduct a review of HR policies and procedures to identify existing anti-discrimination provisions, and future needs.
+December, 2026 ESG Manager Collaborate with RAP organisations and other like-minded organisations to develop innovative approaches to advance reconciliation.
+December, 2025 ESG Manager Attend local RAP events, such as RAP launches in the region, to further promote and partner with other RAP organisations December, 2025 RAP Champion, General Counsel, ESG Manager Conduct a review of HR policies and procedures to identify existing anti-discrimination provisions, and future needs.
 March, 2025 People & Culture Co-ordinator 4.
-Promote positive race relations through anti- discrimination Develop, implement, and communicate an anti- discrimination policy for our organisation.
+Promote positive race relations through antidiscrimination Develop, implement, and communicate an anti- discrimination policy for our organisation.
 December, 2026 People & Culture Co-ordinator strategies.
-Engage with Aboriginal and Torres Strait Islander staff and/or Aboriginal and Torres Strait Islander advisors to consult on our anti-discrimination policy.
-December, 2026 People & Culture Co-ordinator Educate senior leaders on the effects of racism.
-January, 2025 General Counsel
+Engage with Aboriginal and Torres Strait Islander staff and/or Aboriginal and Torres Strait Islander advisors to consult on our anti-discrimination December, 2026 People & Culture Co-ordinator Educate senior leaders on the effects of racism.
+January, 2025 General Counsel collaborating to cultivate a future founded on respect, unity and inclusivity.
+This journey involves raising awareness of the challenges confronting First Nations peoples within our realm of influence and fostering cultural understanding throughout our organisation as we forge our own pathway to reconciliation.

 We acknowledge the rich history of the Awabakal and Worimi people in stewarding the lands on which we conduct our operations.
 We wish to deepen our understanding of how best to sustainably care for these lands and waters.
-We aspire to walk alongside Aboriginal and Torres Strait Islander communities, collaborating to cultivate a future founded on respect, unity and inclusivity.
-This journey involves raising awareness of the challenges confronting First Nations peoples within our realm of influence and fostering cultural understanding throughout our organisation as we forge our own pathway to reconciliation.
+We aspire to walk alongside Aboriginal and Torres Strait Islander communities,